-Guillain-Barré syndrome is a neurological disorder and autoimmune disease that can develop after an infection.
-It affects the peripheral nervous system and can lead to tingling, weakness, and paralysis that may last for months or years.
+Guillain-Barré syndrome is a neurological disorder and autoimmune disease that affects the peripheral nervous system.
+Guillain-Barré syndrome can lead to tingling, weakness, and paralysis that may last for months or years.

 Guillain-Barré syndrome (GBS) often appears after a respiratory infection or gastroenteritis, better known as food poisoning.
 Symptoms start within a few days or weeks after the infection.
 In